 Beta readers read for:

 Character – Are your characters believable?
-Do they constantly act within their personality, or do they ever do something that makes zero sense for who they are without good reason?
+Do they consistently act in ways that suit their personality, or do they ever act uncharacteristically without good reason?

 Story – How does the story hold up?
 Is it strong?
 Interesting?
-Consistent?
-A beta reader does not tell you only if they liked the story, they will tell you if it is missing anything, or if there are any weak spots, or if something was not clear and needs more exploration.
+Beta readers do not only tell you if they liked the story, they will tell you if anything is missing, if there are any weak spots, or if area needs more details.

-Flow – Does the story flow well or is the pace a disaster?
-Too fast?
+Flow – Does the story flow well?
+Is the pace too fast?
 Too slow?
-Is it really quick followed by long, boring parts?
-Does it go off in tangents?
+Does the story slip off in tangents?
 Does a minor story line detract from the main one?

-Plausibility in story – Sure, it may make sense to you, but you wrote it, and you know what you think you conveyed.
-Does the reader see the story as realistic?
-Does something need to be added or subtracted to have it make more sense?
+Plausibility in story – Sure, the story makes sense to you, but you wrote it, and you know what you think you conveyed.
+Do readers find the story realistic?
+Does something need to be added or subtracted so the story will make more sense?

-Plausibility in character – Some of the things that need to be examined, like how well a character performs in their given profession, should be examined by someone in that profession or who has a background in it.
+Plausibility in character – Some of the things that need to be examined, like how well characters perform at their jobs, should be surveyed by people in those professions.
 In my Forbidden Flower books, Lily is a pastry chef with her own bakery.
-That was easy for me because I went to pastry school and have managed businesses; however, I have read books with characters that are supposedly pastry chefs, yet they talk about using yeast in sour dough bread.
-That is a huge mistake!
-I know nothing about psychology, so when I brought in a psychologist, I found a beta reader who had a background in that field.
-She also helped to insure that the patients behaved appropriately for their diagnoses.
-Yes, some of this you can find online, but there is no substitute for experience.
-To learn about a profession online is like interpreting someone else’s reality, and you may not properly translate something very standard.
+Writing her culinary background was easy for me, because I went to pastry school and have managed a small-scale bakery.
+However, I have read books with characters who are supposedly skilled in the culinary arts, yet mention using yeast in sourdough bread, which goes against its nature.
+Since I know nothing about psychology, when I wrote a character that is a psychologist, I found a beta reader with a background in that field.
+She also helped ensure that the patients behaved appropriately for their diagnoses.
+While you can find basic information online, there is no substitute for experience.
+To learn about a profession online is like interpreting someone else’s reality, and you may not properly translate the basics.

-Also, a beta will notice what you think you wrote.
+Also, a beta reader will notice what you think you wrote.
 In Time’s Forbidden Flower a beta reader found that I accidentally omitted a key part of a scene.
-If she had not read the book, it would have gone to press without it.
-Needless to say, that would have been very bad.
+If she had not read the book, all of my readers would have been confused.
+(Can you imagine the reviews?)
+Needless to say, that would have been bad.

 Beta readers do not read for:

 Beta readers are not editors of any type.
-While beta readers will often point out sections that need work or the occasional typo, they do not make changes nor are they necessarily masters of grammar.
+While beta readers will often point out the occasional typo or sections that need work, they do not make changes nor are they masters of grammar.
 However, you need to respect your beta readers.
-Never give them anything you do not think isn’t ready for an editor.
-Clean as many errors as you can before handing them the story, then walk away until they are done reading.
-Do not make changes to a story while someone is beta reading it.
-I would be annoyed if I was beta reading and pointed something out to the writer, only to have the writer say, “Oh, I already changed that.
+Unless you have a conversation that reflects you are both okay with proceeding, never give your beta reader a manuscript that you do not think is ready for an editor.
+Clean as many errors as you can before handing off your story, and then walk away until your reader is ready to discuss the manuscript.
+Do not make changes to a story while it is in beta.
+No beta reader wants to hear an author say, “Oh, I already changed that.
 It’s different now.”
-Respect your betas!

 What changes do you make?

-So a beta reader suggested you change part of the story.
-You should always consider this advice, but you don’t necessarily have to take it.
-If you have three beta readers, and you should always have at least three, and two say to make a specific change, you probably should.
-If only one does, think heavily before deciding.
-If you are unsure, ask your other betas what they thought.
-Beta readers make suggestions based on what makes sense to them, however others may not agree.
+You should always consider any advice given regarding your story.
+Notice the word consider.
+You never have to take anyone’s advice, but remember there was a reason you asked for it.
+If two out of three beta readers suggest making a specific change, you should probably listen.
+(Three is a golden number, as it allows you to gather a consensus.
+More than three opinions can become overwhelming.)
+If only one makes a specific suggestion, think heavily before deciding.
+If you are unsure, ask your other beta readers what they think.
+Beta readers make suggestions based on what makes sense to them; however, others may not agree.
 In the end, you are the author, and if you self-publish, the final calls are always up to you.